 Your transcribers need to understand and be willing to follow your rules.
 Once they start working, you should check the first few transcriptions carefully to make sure transcribers are adhering to your rules.
 Thereafter you should give at least a cursory look to each transcription as it is submitted for light quality assurance.

-If you do decide to translate a good number of your transcripts, you’ll face choices similar to those associated with transcribing your recorded exchanges.
+If you translate a good number of your transcripts, you’ll face choices similar to those associated with transcribing your recorded exchanges.
 Our suggestions for making those choices, and our recommendations for carrying out the tasks your choices imply, are analogous to those we offered with respect to transcription; we reprise them very briefly here.